 When scouting for a business coach, think about the following:

 So ask: What is your coaching philosophy?
-What kind of clients do you work best with?
+What kind of clients do you work with best?
 What are some examples of your coaching successes?
 How do you define success?
-When you have a sense of how the coach operates, consider whether this resonates with you.
+When you have a sense of how the coach operates, consider whether their answers resonate with you.

-Business: SavingDinner.com, an online menu planning service run from Charlotte, N.C.
+Business: SavingDinner.com, an online menu planning service run from Charlotte, North Carolina

 Coaches: Carrie Wilkerson and Cameron Herold

-Results: Business doubled in the first year of working with a coach in 2009 and is expected to double from 2013 to 2014.
+Results: Business doubled in the first year of working with a coach in 2009.

 In 2001 I started the original menu planning website.
 But by 2008 there were 85 viable competitors doing really innovative stuff, and I had to change things.
 That was a rough year, and financially I was holding on for dear life.